AshFoster/rps-lizard-spock/README.md

   - Edge
   - Firefox

-On all devices and browsers used for testing, whether real or simulated, the site looks and functions as expected, other than a small issue which is outlined in the [Bugs](#bugs) section below.
+On all devices and browsers (other than Internet Explorer) used for testing, whether real or simulated, the site looks and functions as expected, other than a small issue which is outlined in the [Unfixed Bugs](#unfixedbugs) section below.
 Despite this, all of the user and owner goals are met to a standard I am happy with.

+The webiste does not function correctly on Internet Explorer.
+The buttons on the main menu area don't respond when clicked.
+I'm not entirely sure of the exact reason, but feel it might be due to the limited compatibility with flexbox.
+I'm not too concerned about this though due to Microsoft officially depreciating Internet Explorer in favour of Microsoft Edge.

 ### Bugs